 HOMEWORK and iCLICKER GUIDE

-In general, homework will be done in Mastering Physics and will be due 3 times a week, on Tuesday and Thursday.
-I would estimate that there may be about 40 or so homework assignments.
+In general, homework will be due 2 times a week.
+I would estimate that there may be 20 homework assignments.
 No late homework will be accepted no matter what the excuse.
 Extra credit is built into the homeworks so even if you miss 1-2, your overall grade won’t suffer.
 Also, I will drop 2 of your lowest online HW's, so you have a bit of a cushion.
 Although, most of the assigned homework will cover material already presented in class, you may be asked to do homework based on material that will be covered on the due date; the objective is to get you to read the text before coming to class.
 You will get much more out of class if you do this!

 Each and every homework problem is important.
 This course emphasizes problem solving; solving the problems will help you learn physics.
 I encourage you to work in groups and to talk about the problems (with classmates, with CAPS tutors, with SI, with other tutors, with friends or with me).
 But when all is said and done, you must know the concept behind each problem and how it is applied to solve the problem.